msadlej/wsi/README.md

-# WSI_2023Z_NeuralNetwork
+# Neural Network

 ## Description

 This project is a neural network implementation.
+It is used for a simple classification problem.